 Neo-orthodox writers make it clear that Biblical myths are radically different from pagan and classical myths.
-The latter are the productions of human imagination and the elaboration of tradition.
-The Biblical myths are a serious and meaningful (although imperfect) method of setting forth that

-76 See Anderson, op. cit., Chapter X; Niebuhr, Faith and History, pp. 33-34; Alan Richardson, "Adam," A Theological Word Book of the Bible; Kierkegaard, The Concept of Dread. which is transcendental about man's religious existence and can best be represented in historical form.
+The latter arc the productions of human imagination and the elaboration of tradition.
+The Biblical myths are a serious and meaningful (although imperfect) method of setting forth that which is transcendental about man's religious existence and can best be represented in historical form.
 Because myths do not actually teach literal history but the conditions of all religious existents, mythological interpretation may sometimes be called psychological interpretation as suggested in Kierkegaard's subtitle to The Concept of Dread ("A simple psychological deliberation oriented in the direction of the dogmatic problem of original sin").